-The ECE program focuses on building and supporting learning and development of all children across inclusive settings in the natural environments where they live, grow and learn.
-Our program emphasizes family-centered practices, culturally sustaining teaching and is inspired by the potential of all children and families.
-The ECSE program is interdisciplinary in focus, drawing on university resources and the clinical expertise of various community professionals and partners.
+The program focuses on building and supporting learning and development of all children across inclusive settings in the natural environments where they live, grow and learn.
+The program emphasizes family-centered practices, culturally sustaining teaching and is inspired by the potential of all children and families.
+It is interdisciplinary in focus, drawing on university resources and the clinical expertise of various community professionals and partners.
 There is a strong emphasis on fieldwork and practicum experiences.
 Field experiences are a part of each course and provide an opportunity for each student to gain knowledge, abilities and dispositions while interacting with children, families, program staff and community agencies.
 Practicum experiences are designed for students to apply knowledge and practice skills in a closely supervised environment.

 The early childhood special education licensure program provides specialized preparation in: